 Great news for the Republican Party as one of the dumbest & most disloyal men [Justin Amash] in Congress is “quitting” the Party.
 No Collusion, No Obstruction.
 Knew he couldn’t get the nomination to run again in the Great State of Michigan.
 Already being challenged for his seat.
 A total loser!

 In the good book it says a tree is known by the fruit it bears.
 The man is known by the tweets he types.

 But this particular representative should feel good.
 To paraphrase Freud: Trump as your enemy, much honor.

 Politicians should stay away from tanks.
 Two examples.
-In the case of Mussolini, proximity to tanks makes you think you are a descendant of Scipio Africanus.
-You aren’t.
-In the case of Dukkakais, you might think that riding around in a tank makes you look tough.
-It’s the opposite.
+Mussolini’s proximity to tanks made him think he was a descendant of Scipio Africanus1See photograph here..
+Dukkakais thought riding around in a tank made him look tough.

-In the last forty years, the United States has become increasingly a financialized and militarized country.
+In the last forty years, the United States has become an increasingly evangelical and militarized country.
 More and more the government enables and protects business and industry, the rich and powerful; the rest of us, which is nearly all of us, are a secondary or tertiary consideration.
 More and more the country is involved in overseas conflicts, the primary beneficiaries being those who supply the material for this involvements or might have a stake in the resources of the target country.

 On this July 4th I’ve found myself thinking about tanks and parades.
-To the former I’ve been thinking about the lone protestor, known as Tank Man, who on June 5, 1989, stood in front a column of tanks in Tiananmen Square.
-About parades, I’ve been pondering Ferris Bueller.
+I’ve been thinking about the lone protestor, known as Tank Man, who on June 5, 1989, stood in front a column of tanks in Tiananmen Square.
+I’ve been pondering Ferris Bueller.
 Will one or the other show up during Trump’s parade?
-Maybe we need them both.
+We need them both.